Video: Woman Kicked By Wild Assateague Horse After She Hits The Horse With Shovel

 A woman nearby with a shovel, hits the horse on the backside with a plastic shovel and horse bucks her with his back legs.

 A group of onlookers tells the woman to “watch out” but it’s too late and she’s knocked to the ground.
-She didn’t seemed injured and got right back up.
+She didn’t seem to be injured and got right back up.

 You can hear a man say, “tell her to stay away from them.”